bentruyman/mote/README.md

 ##### `bootstrap`

-Runs the `reset` task as well as installing the dependencies for the entire project.
+Installs the dependencies for the entire project.

 ##### `clean`